Teddy ropes in Eli Njuchi in new single "Follow Me"

 By Roy Kafoteka

-Sensational R&B/Pop artist Teddy ropes in Dancehall star Eli Njuchi on his new single “Follow Me”.
+Sensational R&B/Pop artist Teddy has roped in Dancehall star Eli Njuchi on his new single “Follow Me”.

-Having been released yesterday and getting its official premiere on ‘Made On Monday’, “Follow Me” has quickly gained its traction and recognition among fans and followers, becoming one of this year’s early hit songs.
+Having been released on Monday and getting its official premiere on Joy Nathu’s Radio 2 FM program ‘Made On Monday’, “Follow Me” has quickly gained its traction and recognition among fans and followers, becoming one of this year’s early hit songs.

 A song collaboration that joins the hands of two of Malawi’s young and trendy, top-notch hit artists, Teddy and Eli Njuchi, the new single comes as a banger, offering something different for the music fans.
 With a combination of both Dancehall and R&B the new song captures the attention of all audiences through traditional Chichewa and English lyrics; making up for a catchy chorus and a strong hit-back vibe.